What to eat in Madeira? 21 typical dishes to eat in Madeira

 Bolo de Mel

-This cake is made with sugar cane honey (molasses), flour, Madeira wine, oranges, walnut, almond kernels and various spices such as cinnamon, cloves, star anise, fennel and nutmeg.
+This cake is made with sugar cane honey (molasses), flour, Madeira wine, oranges, walnuts, almond kernels, and various spices such as cinnamon, cloves, star anise, fennel, and nutmeg.
 Bolo de Mel has a dark color that almost looks like cocoa, but it’s not.
 It gets dark because of the sugar cane honey.
-Besides being delicious, the cake has another advantage, it is preserved for a year, which makes it an excellent souvenir of Madeira.
+Besides being delicious, the cake has another advantage: It is preserved for a year, which makes it an excellent souvenir of Madeira.

-In Madeira there are several sweets that use cane honey.
-This tradition goes back to the fact that the island was a major sugarcane honey producer, since the 15th century, supplying the continent and Europe with sugar, which potentiated the creation of delicious convent sweets.
+In Madeira, several sweets use cane honey.
+This tradition goes back to the fact that the island was a major sugarcane honey producer since the 15th century, supplying the continent and Europe with sugar, which potentiated the creation of delicious convent sweets.
 Today, Madeira’s sugar cane is used mainly for the production of cane honey and cane brandy.

-A peculiar curiosity of this cake is that tradition dictates that the cake is not cut with a knife but by hand, with pieces being removed by hand.
+A peculiar curiosity about this cake is that tradition dictates that the cake is not cut with a knife but by hand, with pieces being removed by hand.

 Family Cake – Bolo da Família

-The Family Cake is similar to the Madeira Honey Cake, but with some key differences.
+The Family Cake is similar to the Madeira Honey Cake but with some key differences.
 This is the typical cake made by grandma at home for family gatherings.
-And although it has almost the same ingredients as the famous sugarcane honey cake, such as port wine, raisins, nuts, and of course sugarcane honey, the family cake is softer and less dense.
-It doesn’t have the Honey Cake spices, like cloves, star anise and nutmeg and it’s not made with baker’s yeast.
+Although it has almost the same ingredients as the famous sugarcane honey cake, such as port wine, raisins, nuts, and, of course, sugarcane honey, the family cake is softer and less dense.
+It doesn’t have the Honey Cake spices, like cloves, star anise, and nutmeg, and it’s not made with baker’s yeast.

 Broas de Mel